neopsyon/bicep-versioning/README.md

 # Bicep Versioning Framework
-*The Framework used to version the Bicep modules*
+*The Versioning Framework for the Bicep modules*

 ![Heading](.img/heading.jpg)